Aidan Stone: Port Vale

 On 25 June 2021, Port Vale announced that they had signed Stone on a one-year deal to start on 1 July, with the option of a further 12 months; manager Darrell Clarke said that "we are pleased to have secured Aidan's future at Vale Park and expect to have a healthy dose of competition now in the goalkeeping positions, following Lucas Covolan's arrival earlier in the week."
 He was given the chance to secure a starting place after Covolan was sent off on the opening day of the 2021–22 season.
 Covolan was returned to the starting eleven upon serving his suspension, only to be sent off yet again in January; Stone had to then sit on the bench behind new loan signing Tomáš Holý until giving an impressive performance upon being given his first league start in two months on 12 March.
 He remained in goal for the rest of the season and saved three penalties in the penalty shoot-out victory over Swindon Town in the play-off semi-final.
 He started in the play-off final at Wembley Stadium as Vale secured promotion with a 3–0 victory over Mansfield Town; Michael Baggaley of The Sentinel wrote that "[Stone had an] early mix up with Gibbons but retrieved the situation with a save from Murphy... spilled a ball into the area but Hall cleared off the line....
 [Stone] has played a huge part in getting Vale this far".
 The club named him as Young Player of the Year and invoked their option to extend his contract by a further 12 months in June 2022.
 The club then gave Stone a new deal to run until 2024.

 He lost his first-team spot to loan signing Jack Stevens early in the 2022–23 campaign, with Clarke claiming that further work with coach Carlo Nash would bring out Stone's potential as a "top half of League One goalie".
-Stevens remained first-choice goalkeeper for much of the campaign, though Stone was returned to the first eleven in February, at which stage Clarke said that there was little to choose between the two.
+Stevens remained first-choice goalkeeper for much of the campaign, though Stone was returned to the first XI in February, at which stage Clarke said that there was little to choose between the two.
+Stone ended the campaign with 26 appearances, twenty of which were in the league.
+He was permitted to leave the club on a free transfer after Port Vale signed Connor Ripley from Morecambe.